corsairmarks/combined_silfae_revisited/mod/README.md

-**_Important Update for Stellaris 3.4.
-"Cepheus":_** This mod is now even more compatible, thanks to the updated Pop job weighting system that accurately takes into account what resources a particular Pop is god/bad at producing.
-Only the Research Director (`head_researcher`) job, 4 defense-army-spawning jobs, and 8 "complicated" drone jobs need to be overwritten now (13 versus the previous 38).
+**_Important Update for Stellaris 3.6 "Orion":_** This mod is now even, even more compatible, thanks to improved trigger usage for Pop upkeep.
+This mod no longer overrides any Pop Strata.
 Thanks Paradox!

 # Overview